trillaman/Articles/0x1 Networking/How to reset ipFIRE GUI password.md

 Folder auth is containing what we exactly need!
 In users file that is located there is our user and hash like "user:hash".
 For purpose of this material let's assume it's

 Now the fun part is that we don't know exactly what the hash is and hash-identifier from Kali Linux also didn't know, as well as other online hash type finders.
-So I opened https://regex101.com/ and I pasted there hash part after ":".
+I opened https://regex101.com/ and I pasted there hash part after ":".
 If you ask me where I found regex to match the answer is of course in screenshot with hash function.

 $var =~ /([A-Za-z0-9_-]*)/;        $var = $1;
+$val =~ /([\w\W]*)/; $val = $1;
+$hash->{$var} = $val;

 Above part is giving us what exactly is taken for hash so value taken and what?
-AND REGEX WASN'T PARSING THIS TO "SUB-TAKE" FOR FINAL COMPARING
+And regex wasn't parsing this to "sub-take" for final comparing.
+    Hash used here was BCRYPT.
+And when we compare this on some brypt generator site we can see match (bcrypt rounds doesn't matter).

 ![alt text](images/ipfire_6.png "")